PlayStation VR: Hardware

 The prototype revealed at GDC'15 included an OLED 1920 × 1080 pixel display (providing 960 × 1080 pixels resolution per eye) with an RGB subpixel matrix, and is capable of displaying content at 120fps.
 It features an FOV of 100°, 6DOF head-tracking, stereoscopic 3D, and unwarped output to a TV, either for others to view what the headset wearer sees, or a separate display to compete against the headset user using a standard PS4 controller.

 In September 2015, it was revealed the headset would have three rendering modes for developers to choose from: native 90 Hz, native 120 Hz, and a mode where gameplay running at 60 Hz would be displayed at 120 Hz using a motion interpolation technique called asynchronous reprojection.
 The interpolation would be achieved with little system resources and a small latency of under 18 milliseconds.
 The technique would also be utilised in the native 120 Hz mode to ensure consistent framerate.
 According to a Sony representative, the company expects the interpolated 120 Hz mode to be a popular choice for games.

 PlayStation VR games can send different perspectives to the headset and television.
 Shuhei Yoshida, president of SIE Worldwide Studios, explained in regards to a demo by Japan Studio, Monster Escape (in which four players playing off the TV must evade a monster controlled by a player using the headset), that this ability allowed VR to become an asymmetric "social experience", similarly citing the existing game Keep Talking and Nobody Explodes as another example of a VR-compatible game that emphasizes interaction.

+The installation requires several cables.
+The HDMI cable that previously connected the console to the TV goes within the processor unit, which connects to the TV with a second HDMI cable.
+Then it requires a power cable, and a Micro USB cable to the console.
+Finally, the connection to the glasses are via a double cable, being one a HDMI cable and the other a proprietary cable.
+Close to the headset (sitting at chest height when someone is wearing it) is a small box with the power button, microphone, volume controls and headphone jack.
+Finally, the PlayStation Camera (CUH-ZEY1) connects to the appropriate proprietary port.
+The first model, model CUH-ZVR1, does not support HDR video pass through.

+Hardware revision

 On November 10, 2017, Sony released the CUH-ZVR2 model of the PlayStation VR which included minor changes, like a slimmer, more streamlined connection cable with different connectors from the CUH-ZVR1 model, and integrated stereo headphones.
+The cable features no buttons, which now sit at the bottom of the headset, while the headphone jack is located behind it.
 The newer processor unit also supports HDR video pass through.
+It also comes with a second version of PlayStation Camera (CUH-ZEY2), which has a cylindrical shape.
+The second revision is not compatible with the first, meaning you can't use a V1 headset with a V2 processor unit, or vice versa.